Xithrius/Xythrion-legacy/README.md

 ```

 3. Docker:
-*NOTE*: This does all the setup for you.
-Run this command and the bot will do the do.
 ```sh
 $ docker pull postgres
 # "placeholder" in this command should replace the placeholder with the same name in the .env file.